now-here/ci-spark-debugger/readme.md

 *The DebugException handler*
 *$e - (Exception) Exception to be handled*

 The debugger registers a custom exception handler.
-In the event a `DebugException` is thrown, the handler will call `Debugger::debug()`, stop execution and display the debug view - this is the advised way to handle the logging of debug sessions.
+In the event a `DebugException` is thrown, the handler will call `Debugger::debug()`, stop execution and display the debug view - this is the advised way to handle the logging of debug sessions and you should **not** call this function manually.
 Other types of exception will not be handled, instead the previous handler (default or other custom handler) will be restored and the exception will be re-thrown.

 [install the sparks package manager]: http://getsparks.org/install